close

 • Makes one 9-inch cake

 Add interest to the holiday dessert table with this warmly spiced homemade cake, which is topped with pears and pecans.
 The beautifully arranged pear slices make it a spectacular way to end a meal.
-Or serve it at a festive brunch.
+It would also be a fabulous treat to serve at a festive vegan brunch

 Ingredients